-Normally, bank loans require over 30 hours of paperwork and close in 3-4 months.
-SmartBiz shrinks this down to about 15 hours and 1 month for most loans.
+Normally, bank loans require lots of paperwork and over 30 hours of effort, and close in 3-4 months.
+SmartBiz shrinks this down to about 15 hours and close in 30 days or less.
 Their initial online application process is super quick.
 When we at Fit Small Business applied for a loan, we finished the online application in half an hour and received a pre-approval email right away.
 After that, a SmartBiz rep asked us for supporting documents, submitted our loan package to a partner lender, and helped us with the lender’s underwriting and closing processes.

-We were able to obtain funding through SmartBiz after getting turned down by 5 banks, and we have seen this happen with many of our clients.
+We were able to obtain funding through SmartBiz after getting turned down by 5 banks, and we have seen this happen with many of our clients as well.
 How can this be?
 SmartBiz is the middleman between you and the lender.
 They partner with banks and understand each bank’s specific underwriting requirements.
-As a result, they will help you will package your loan and present it to the bank in a way that increases the likelihood that you’ll get funded.
+As a result, they will help you package your loan and present it to the bank in a way that increases the likelihood that you’ll get funded.